edvinand/Orbit/README.md

 Please note that NRFX_SUCCESS is not equal to 0, which is why we set err back to 0 after checking whether it returned NRFX_SUCCESS.
 </br>
 </br>
 Now we have initialized and enabled our I2C, and we are ready to start communicating with our MPU.
-But before we do that, we need to know what data to send to our MPU, and how to interpret the replies.
-I2C slaves
+But before we do that, we need to know what data to send to our MPU, and how to interpret the data coming back.
+I2C slaves will always wait for a message from the I2C master, and then it will reply according to that message.